 I had been training on a regular basis for many years, but without any clear direction – my nutrition had been inconsistent at best.
 Eating ‘healthily’ during the week, albeit probably overeating, and massively underestimating what I consumed at the weekend.
 I had also reverted to using alcohol as a means of stress management – a glass/bottle of red wine had replaced the red bull and vodka I had used in my previous life.

 The first two weeks of German Body Composition Training (big compound pressing and pulling movements with relatively high repetitions and short rest periods came as a nasty shock to the system).
 Coupled with a very low carb, high protein, boot camp diet, I can say that, without prejudice, it was horrible.
 Saying that, the ‘weight’ literally fell off (6kg in two weeks).
 Most interesting of all was, that despite this huge weight loss, I had shifted very little, if any fat at all – purely water weight, which is a sign of how inflamed my body had become.
 Who would have thought that poor sleep, too much booze and poor diet choices could have such an affect.

-My fitness levels returned very quickly, to the point I actually started looking forward to my track sessions – pushing, pulling sleds up and down the AstroTurf which runs through the middle of both UP London facilities.
-I even came to relishing the much feared Dead Treds (powering the tred mill with nothing but leg power and sheer persistence).
+My fitness levels returned very quickly, to the point I actually started looking forward to my track sessions – pushing, pulling sleds up and down the AstroTurf which runs through the middle of all UP facilities.
+I even came to relishing the much feared Dead Treds (powering the Treadmill with nothing but leg power and sheer persistence).